 According to its website, V&H “is an elite financial services company specializing in debt recovery and debt management.”
 V&H’s goal “is to build a relationship with…clients and consumers… by helping them resolve, settle, or dispute accounts.”
 V&H also states that it is “passionate about protecting the long-term financial health and well-being of… clients.”

-The V&H website does not provide any detailed information about the types of businesses or industries for whom they collect debts.
-Instead, under the “Industries Served” heading on their home page, V&A lists the types of services they offer, which include customer service; traditional collections; debt management; clerical and administrative; call center; credit resolution; and debt settlement.
+The Vance and Huffman website does not provide any detailed information about the types of businesses or industries for whom they collect debts.
+Instead, under the “Industries Served” heading on their home page, V&H lists the types of services they offer, which include customer service; traditional collections; debt management; clerical and administrative; call center; credit resolution; and debt settlement.

 Vance and Huffman is a “full-service debt purchaser” that employs a “highly trained professional staff that provides…clients with exceptional comprehensive financial services in all aspects of debt management, from call center consulting to debt collection and distressed receivable purchasing.”
 In addition to debt purchasing and debt recovery, V&H also provides skip-tracing, debt valuation, proprietary data scrubs, portfolio management, and legal collections.